QuirkyCort/IoTy/README.md

 **Access Point Mode (Steps)**

-1. Save your code to a JSON package (File -> Save to JSON package).
+1. Save your code to a JSON package (File -> Save Code to JSON package).
 2. Restart your ESP32 (...press the reset button); the built-in LED should flash 3 times.
 3. Before the 3 flashes complete, press and hold the boot button until the LED flashes rapidly.
 4. On your computer, search for an open WiFi access point with the name of your device and connect to it.